NeoLegends/ENbt/README.md

 1. In contrast to Minecraft NBT, ENbt (to which it is not binary-compatible) does not store the name within a tag.
 Instead, names of the items will be stored by the parent which contains the Tag.
-   This simplifies the structure of the document tree, as there is no more decision to make in whether a Tag's name shall be written out or not.
+   This simplifies the structure of the document tree, as there is no more decision to make in whether a Tags name shall be written out or not.
 Objects simply write the name of the child to the output, lists don't.
 It also allows for greater flexibility, since you can associate the same value to different keys without mutating the value itself.
 2. ENbt does not require the tree root to be an object.
 You can use lists, objects, integers, floating